 Here are just a few of the many common life changes or activities that could alter your Life & Estate Planning needs.

-As a rule of thumb, we recommend that clients review their plans (at least on their own) every two years or when major life events occur.
+As a rule of thumb, we recommend that all clients review their plans (at least on their own) every two years or when major life events occur.
 Unlike some estate planning law firms, we do not have a required “maintenance program” to keep plans current.
 We believe clients are grownups and will let us know when a review is needed.
 That noted, we do have a “system” to stay in touch.
 Our “opt in” system has served our clients well over the years.

 As you can see, Life & Estate Planning is about much more than an after-death plan for the distribution of your earthly things.
 Our focus is on planning to protect you, everyone you love and everything you have whether you are healthy, incapacitated or deceased.